David Lammy: Issues of race, prejudice and equality

 Lammy has commented on Britain's history of slavery.
 He has also criticised the University of Oxford for admitting relatively few black students and students from disadvantaged backgrounds.
 He believes the Windrush scandal concerns injustice to a generation who are British, have made their homes and worked in Britain and deserve to be treated better.

-On 5 February 2013, Lammy gave a speech in the House of Commons on why he would be voting in favour of the Marriage (Same Sex Couples) Bill 2013, critically comparing the relegation of British same-sex couples to civil partnerships to the "separate but equal" legal doctrine that justified Jim Crow laws in the 20th-century United States.
+On 5 February 2013, Lammy gave a speech in the House of Commons on why he would be voting in favour of the Marriage (Same Sex Couples) Bill, critically comparing the relegation of British same-sex couples to civil partnerships to the "separate but equal" legal doctrine that justified Jim Crow laws in the 20th-century United States.

 In January 2016, Lammy was commissioned by then-Prime Minister David Cameron to report on the effects of racial discrimination and disadvantage on the procedures of the police, courts, prisons and the probation service.
 Lammy published his report in September 2017, concluding that prosecutions against some BAME suspects should be delayed or dropped outright to mitigate racial bias.

+In the same month, Lammy said one million Indians sacrificed their lives during the Second World War for the "European Project"; the statement was criticised by The Spectator.

-He has spoken out against antisemitism within the Labour Party, and attended an Enough is Enough rally protesting against it.
-Lammy stated that antisemitism has "come back because extremism has come back" and is damaging support for Labour among Britain's Jewish community.
-He is a member of Labour Friends of Israel.
+He has spoken out against antisemitism within the Labour Party, and attended an Enough is Enough rally.
+At the rally, Lammy stated that antisemitism has "come back because extremism has come back" and is damaging support for Labour among Britain's Jewish community.

+In January 2019, Lammy described Rod Liddle having a column in a weekly newspaper as a "national disgrace" and accused Liddle of having "white middle class privilege" for expressing the view that absent fathers played a role in violent crime involving black youths.
+Lammy made the same argument as Liddle – that absent fathers are a 'key cause of knife crime' – in 2012.